 I say this as a proud Queenslander, you have to give it to them.

 There is something special about Sydney Harbour.

 When we arrived in Darling Harbour our fellow passengers jumped off and were gone.
-The guy who offerred us to hop on board said to this friends he’d already paid for the trip.
+The guy who offered us to hop on board said to his friends he’d already paid for the trip.